Excavations at the ‘Cromlech Tumulus’ on Slievemore Mountain 2014–2017

 Additionally Achill Archaeological Field School has already recorded two similar buildings elsewhere on Slievemore, which whilst currently undated overlay well-dated Early Medieval buildings and so potentially these may be of a similar date to the structure at the Cromlech Tumulus.
 The function of this small oval building is difficult to ascertain but certainly it would conform to the size range expected from transhumant seasonally occupied Booley Houses, and this is an exciting possibility we are currently exploring.
 The oval building was in turn overlain by a smaller circular building, defined by a simple turf bank that must surely date to the Post Medieval period.
 This building had an external diameter of just 2.85m and certainly could not have been any sort of full time residence.
 Whether it represents a much smaller Booley house, an emergency shelter or some sort of agricultural structure has yet to be determined, but this is a subject that we are actively investigating at present.

 In 2016 we returned to the Cromlech to excavate an additional trench on the eastern side of the monument.
 An elaborate curving entrance to the building was found on the north side of the trench.
 More evidence for the later use of the site was revealed in the presence of a small corbelled hut of probable medieval or post-medieval date.
 Some of the most exciting material from our 2016 season at Slievemore came from excavations at the Danish Ditch.
 The trenches at the site uncovered what seems to be a terraced road running along the 110m contour.
-In 2017 we will return to finish the excavation of the Cromlech and conduct further investigations at the Danish Ditch.

 - Rathbone S. and McDonald, T. 2014.
 The Cromlech Tumulus at Keel East Townland.
 Past Horizons.